Cc618/Luigi/doc/textures.rst

 Luigi provides subclasses of the Frame class, this class is abstract and can't be used directly.

 It contains the copy() and get_transform() methods used more often on the C++ side of Luigi.
-Attributes are more useful, rect describes the hitbox of the region and texture it's image.
+Attributes are more useful, rect describes the hitbox of the region and texture its image.

 ******
 Region